 “Promise you’ll be more careful with the Magistrates,” Rheamarie said.
 As if afraid of being overheard, they both looked back at the Island, but there was no one there.
 Just Unity’s buildings, looming above them, the clock tower standing tallest of them all.

 “Maybe Alfheim’s politics are ruthless, but at least we’re open about it.
-I don’t know what the Magistrates were thinking today, I just know they’re up to something.
-My father never trusted them, so I don’t, either.”
+I don’t know what the Magistrates were thinking today, and for all your talk, I know you don’t, either.”

 Neither of them had said it out loud, but the word was at the forefront of their minds: magic.
 Strange, fantastic things happened all the time, but nothing so impossible as that.
 That woman was magic and magic wasn’t supposed to be real.

 But they both knew what they’d seen, despite the scores of Illyon officials, Alfheim leaders, and now Unity Representatives telling them that they’d been under pressure, that they must be in shock, that they misunderstood what they saw.

 “Someone has to.
 I’d rather it was me than anyone else,” Leandros said.

 Rheamarie pursed her lips and blew out a slow breath.
 “I have something to say that you’re not going to like.”